cansik/madmapperapi/README.md

 [Full Source Code][15]

 ### Receive surfaces
 After setting up the OSC client we now would like to know which surfaces are currently added to MadMapper.
-So we need the `getControls` Method to get a list of all available controls.
+So we need the `getControls` method to get a list of all available controls.

 To send something to MadMapper the `osc` object has to be ready.
 To ensure that we wait a bit before we use it, we're sending the OSC message when we press a key.